-By studying art history, future professionals achieve skills in the critical analysis of art works.
+Art History students develop skills in the critical analysis of art works.
 Students cultivate visual literacy and appreciation for aesthetics.
-Art historians will be able to determine the period a work of art belongs to and will gain insight into detecting fake creations.
-They will also gain interpretative skills and technological abilities related to visual communication.
+You will be able to determine the period a work of art belongs to and will gain insight into detecting fake creations.
+You will also gain interpretative skills and technological abilities related to visual communication.

 Art History graduates pursue diverse careers in settings such as: colleges and universities, archives and libraries, museums, auction houses, art galleries, preservation firms, or historical societies.
 They can engage in jobs like artist representative, museum curator, art advisor, gallery archivist, and more.Read more

 Check out our list of Master's degrees in Art History.
 Keep in mind you can also study an online Masters in Art History.